Delinea | Privileged Access Management Blog

 With a documented record of all actions performed, audit logs not only can be used in forensic analysis to find exactly the issue but also to attribute actions taken to a specific user.
 Because these sessions are so critical it is also best practice to keep a video recording of the session that can be reviewed or used as evidence for your most critical assets or in highly regulated industries.
 Compliance and Audit Solution allows customers to fulfill their compliance mandates through auditing and reporting as well as shut down any dangerous workarounds by putting host-based monitoring in place.

-• MFA Everywhere
+• MFA at depth

 Both SAMA and Delinea believe that one of the lowest-hanging fruits when it comes to deterring a threat actor is to implement multi-factor authentication (MFA) for all privileged users, everywhere.
 Modern PAM solutions allow organizations to establish this additional security layer not only at vault check out, but also for server login, privilege elevation, etc.